yonatanorion/BatchZbrushTools/README.md

 # BatchZbrushTools
-This script allow you to batch import folders of .OBJ files as Ztools for your Zbrush Lightbox Library.
+This script allows you to batch import folders of .OBJ files as Ztools for your Zbrush Lightbox Library.

 ## Steps to create the Ztools